daniel2005d/iconsapps/README.md

 # iconsapps

-Common icons from famous software.
+Contains icons from applications, like as:

+* BurpSuite
+* PostMan
+* Wireshark
+* zim
+etc...